 Pros: Least expensive decking, widely available, resistant to rot, can look pretty good when stained.

-Cons: Shrinking/warping, requires maintenance, can't stain right away, chemicals in wood can be hazardous.
+Cons: Usually lasts < 10 years, even with maintenance.
+Shrinking/warping, cracking and splintering are all inevitable, though they can be reduced with proper staining.
+Requires maintenance, can't stain right away, chemicals in wood can be hazardous.

 Cedar and redwood: A popular choice for those who want a beautiful rich looking wood (especially when stained) while also being naturally resistant to rot and decay.
 Cedar and redwood both have many of the anti-rot characteristics of pressure treated without any of the chemicals.
 However, unfortunately they are some of the softest of any of the woods used for building, therefore they scratch, gouge, and dent very easily.
 So if the decking will be under furniture or see a decent amount of foot traffic, then these may not be the best choice.
 Cedar and redwood do also require the same maintenance as pressure treated decking: washing, staining, etc. But since they're not saturated with chemicals, they can be stained immediately and aren't as prone to shrinking and warping as much as pressure treated.